ViktorNikoloov/ASP.NET-Core-Project-Blood-Donation-System/README.md

 When the donor finds a recipient he/she could click on that recipient's appointment card and [See](https://res.cloudinary.com/dvvbab0fs/image/upload/v1629218481/Recipients/README/DonorSeeApp1_ghiw5h.jpg) detailed information about the appointment.
 And if he/she wants to [Take](https://res.cloudinary.com/dvvbab0fs/image/upload/v1629218561/Recipients/README/DonorSeeApp2_usbtcc.jpg) it just need to click on the button.

-**Note**: The Donor also could Send all blood appointment's information to its email only by clicking the *Send* button or *Printing* it if he/she needs to save the information about the recipient.
+**Note**: The Donor also could Send all blood appointment's information to its email only by clicking the [Send] button(https://res.cloudinary.com/dvvbab0fs/image/upload/v1632393759/Recipients/README/DonorEmail_gbumm8.jpg) or *Printing* it.

 >:warning: **Note**: Donors could take only 1 blood appointment every two mounths.
 There is an [information](https://res.cloudinary.com/dvvbab0fs/image/upload/v1629219467/Recipients/README/DonordonationInfo_iihhxm.jpg) with last donataion and ramaining time to the next one.